 - The IAT will report to the Management Committee providing a de-identified summary of the reported behaviours and the assessment against the procedure, and whether any other reports are on file naming the same Respondent; - The Management Committee will consider whether there are any operational measures that can be adopted to minimise the potential safety risk posed by the Respondent (without imposing remedial measures, which are the purview of the CAC); - Unless it poses a risk of further harm to the Complainant, the Respondent will be provided with a Notification Letter (refer APPENDIX 4 - Respondent Notification Letter scenario 3).
-To mitigate the risk of harm, the Complainant must be asked to approve the Notification Letter (including the section customised to the case); - The report and assessment details will be held on file and will be re-assessed in the event of any future reports naming the Respondent. - If the matter is authorised for referral to the CAC, the Respondent will not receive any correspondence from the IAT, since the CAC procedure becomes the relevant process and the CAC will inform the Respondent. - If the matter is authorised for referral to the CAC, the IAT will ask the Complainant to provide any additional details and evidence (beyond that already provided with the Incident Report) in a format suitable to be provided to the CAC as a formal complaint.
-The IAT will ask the Complainant if there are witnesses to the incident, and if so will request the witnesses to provide a statement and any available evidence in a format suitable to be provided to the CAC to support the formal complaint.
-The IAT will confirm that those witnesses agree to their statement and evidence being provided to the CAC in support of the complaint.
+To mitigate the risk of harm, the Complainant must be asked to approve the Notification Letter (including the section customised to the case); - The report and assessment details will be held on file and will be re-assessed in the event of any future reports naming the Respondent. - If the matter is authorised for referral to the CAC, the Respondent will not receive any correspondence from the IAT, since the CAC procedure becomes the relevant process and the CAC will inform the Respondent. - If the matter is authorised for referral to the CAC, the IAT will ask the Complainant to provide any additional details and evidence (beyond that already provided with the

+Incident Report) in a format suitable to be provided to the CAC as a formal complaint.
+The IAT will ask the Complainant if there are witnesses to the incident, and if the Complainant has not already requested witness statements from those witnesses, the IAT may request the witnesses to provide a statement and any available evidence in a format suitable to be provided to the CAC to support the formal complaint.
+The IAT will confirm that any witnesses so approached agree to their statement and evidence being provided to the CAC in support of the complaint.